hbagdi/fly-kong/README.md

 flyctl deploy
 ```

-This will deploy Kong Gateway and you should now be able to send requests to it.
+This will deploy Kong Gateway, and you should now be able to send requests to it.

 To find the hostname, run: